crheuberger/nyc-chs-access-to-care-analysis/README.md

 ## Methods

-Analyses were conducted in R using:
+The analysis was conducted in R and includes:

-- Descriptive statistics
-- Stratified analyses
+- Data cleaning and variable recoding
+- Survey-weighted descriptive analysis
+- Weighted prevalence estimation
-- Logistic regression
+- Survey-weighted logistic regression
-- Data visualization with ggplot2
+- Data visualization using ggplot2

 ---